 Interdisciplinary readings in feminist theory and research methodology to prepare students for writing an honors thesis.
 Open to critical gender studies majors who have been admitted to Critical Gender Studies Honors Program.
 May be applied toward primary concentration in critical gender studies major.
-Prerequisites: admission to Critical Gender Studies Honors Program and department stamp required.
+Prerequisites: admission to Critical Gender Studies Honors Program and department preauthorization required.

 CGS 192: Senior Seminar in Critical Gender Studies (1)

-The senior seminar is designed to allow senior undergraduates to meet with faculty members in a small group setting to explore an intellectual topic in critical gender studies (at the upper-division level).
+The Senior Seminar is designed to allow senior undergraduates to meet with faculty members in a small group setting to explore an intellectual topic in critical gender studies (at the upper-division level).
 Topics will vary from quarter to quarter.
-Senior seminars may be taken for credit up to four times with a change in topic and permission of the department.
+Senior Seminars may be taken for credit up to four times with a change in topic and permission of the department.
 Enrollment is limited to twenty students, with preference given to seniors.
 Prerequisites: upper-division standing; department stamp and/or consent of instructor.

 CGS 196A.
 Critical Gender Studies Honors Research (4)

 A program of independent study providing candidates for critical gender studies honors to develop, in consultation with an adviser, a preliminary proposal for the honors thesis.
 An IP grade will be awarded at the end of this quarter.
 A final grade for both quarters will be given upon completion of Critical Gender Studies 196B.
-Prerequisites: consent of instructor and department stamp required.
+Prerequisites: consent of instructor and department preauthorization required.

 CGS 196B.
 Honors Thesis (4)

 Honors thesis research and writing for students who have completed Critical Gender Studies 190 and 196A.
 A letter grade for both Critical Gender Studies 196A and 196B will be given at the completion of this quarter.
-Prerequisites: consent of instructor and department stamp required.
+Prerequisites: consent of instructor and department preauthorization required.

 CGS 198.
 Directed Group Study (4)

-Directed group study on a topic not generally included in the Critical Gender Studies curriculum.
+Directed group study on a topic not generally included in the critical gender studies curriculum.
 Prerequisites: consent of instructor and director of Critical Gender Studies Program and department stamp required.